They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Related Works

 A fundamental challenge inherent to cylindrical roller designs, however, is that the tactile information gathered varies significantly with contact depth due to the sensor's curvature.
 This leads to inconsistencies and potential distortions in the acquired tactile images, complicating accurate reconstruction.
 Researchers have explored methods to mitigate this depth inconsistency.
 Li et al. \cite{Li2023} proposed a cyclic image fusion strategy, processing information from different contact phases within the rolling sequence using wavelet transforms to enhance information extraction and reduce bias from the curved contact.

 An alternative approach addresses the issue mechanically: the GelBelt sensor \cite{mirzaee_gelbelt_2025} utilizes a flat elastomeric belt moving between two wheels, creating a larger, more uniform contact area akin to a conveyor.
-This design avoids the depth variation inherent in direct cylindrical contact and enabled continuous sensing at higher reported speeds, up to 45 mm/s.
-However, this design comes with some drawbacks.
+This design avoids the depth variation inherent in direct cylindrical contact and enabled continuous sensing at higher reported speeds, up to 45 mm/s. \revisionTwo{Building on this hardware, GelSLAM \cite{GelSLAM} introduced a real-time tactile SLAM system capable of estimating object pose and reconstructing global shape by fusing local surface normals.} However, this design comes with some drawbacks.
 It relies on sliding motion to achieve high-speed operation, using an air gap and a smooth surface to reduce friction.
 While this allows GelBelt to move quickly, it creates challenges for lighting and can lead to wear over time, which may affect the system’s accuracy and repeatability.
 The design also struggles with curved surfaces.
 Its large, flat structure makes it hard to access concave areas, and it doesn’t perform well on convex surfaces either.
 In this case, the flat sensor doesn’t match the shape of the curved surface, leading to a limited sensing area, similar to problems seen in roller-based systems.

 Furthermore, despite these advances in measurement continuity, including GelBelt's increased speed, systems relying on conventional cameras remain fundamentally constrained by the trade-off between speed and accuracy due to motion blur.
 As demonstrated by GelBelt's own results showing decreased accuracy at higher speeds \cite{mirzaee_gelbelt_2025}, pushing scanning velocities further significantly degrades the quality of the captured tactile information and subsequent reconstructions.
 While naively increasing camera frame rates might seem like a straightforward solution to combat motion blur, it introduces substantial challenges regarding the increased computational complexity required for real-time processing, significantly larger data storage requirements, and higher energy consumption, potentially limiting practical deployment.
 In turn, the potential for using event-based vision in roller sensors to achieve similar resolution at low computational power and significantly higher speeds for continuous tactile sensing is considerable.
 However, this capability has yet to be demonstrated, particularly for demanding large-scale inspection tasks.